 - 1. Adults emerge and feed on foliage. - 2.
 Adults 'rest' in moist, sheltered places. - Adults migrate into crops to mate and feed on foliage, causing characteristic shot-holing of the leaves. - 4.
 Adults lay eggs and feed on leaves until temperatures drop.

-- 5. Eggs hatch and larvae feed if temperatures are 3°C or warmer. - 6.
-Larvae feed on main stem behind the growing point.
-Infested plants lose vigour, becoming stunted, and will die if the infestation is severe. - 7.
+- Eggs hatch and larvae feed in leaf petioles if temperatures are 3°C or warmer. - 6.
+Some larvae move to the main stem to feed behind the growing point. - 7.
 Larvae drop to the soil and pupate.